-- f.
+- e.
+An arrow showing true North and the magnetic declination, a graphic scale, and signature blocks for the owner(s) and members of the Planning Board; - f.
 Locus map showing the property in relation to surrounding roads, within 2,000 feet of any property line of the development; - g.
-Vicinity map and aerial photograph showing the property in relation to surrounding properties, roads, geographic, natural resource (wetland, etc.), historic sites, applicable comprehensive plan features such as proposed park locations, land uses, zones, and other features within 500 feet from any boundary of the proposed development; - Surveyed acreage of the total parcel, of rights-of-way, wetlands, and area to be disturbed and amount of street frontage; - Names and addresses of all owners of record of property abutting the development, including those across a street; - h.j.
-Existing Development Area Conditions, including but not limited to: - Location and description of all structures, including signs, existing on the site, together with accesses located within 100 feet of the property line; - Essential physical features such as watercourses, wetlands, floodplains, wildlife habitat areas, forest cover, and outcroppings; - Utilities existing, including power, water, sewer, holding tanks, bridges, culverts and drainageways; - Surveyed acreage of the total parcel, of rights-of-way, wetlands, and area tobe disturbed and amount of street frontage; - j.
-Names and addresses of all owners of record of property abutting the development, including those across a street; - Locations of essential physical features such as watercourses, forest cover, and outeroppings; - +k.
-Proposed development area conditions including, but not limited to: - Structures: their location and description, including signs, to be placed on the site, floor plans and elevations of principal structures as well as detail of all structures, showing building materials and colors, and accesses located within 100 feet of the property line. - Structures; their location and description including signs, to beplaced on the site, floor plan of exterior walls and accesses locatedwithin 100 feet of the property line; - ii.
-Utilities proposed including power, water, sewer, holding tanks, bridges, culverts and drainageways; - Sewage facilities type and placement.
+Vicinity map and aerial photograph showing the property in relation to surrounding properties, roads, geographic, natural resource (wetland, etc.), historic sites, applicable comprehensive plan features such as proposed park locations, land uses, zones, and other features within 500 feet from any boundary of the proposed development; - h.
+Surveyed acreage of the total parcel, of rights-of-way, wetlands, and area to be disturbed and amount of street frontage; - i.
+Names and addresses of all owners of record of property abutting the development, including those across a street; - j.
+Existing Development Area Conditions, including but not limited to: - i.
+Location and description of all structures, including signs, existing on the site, together with accesses located within 100 feet of the property line; - ii.
+Essential physical features such as watercourses, wetlands, floodplains, wildlife habitat areas, forest cover, and outcroppings; - iii.
+Utilities existing, including power, water, sewer, holding tanks, bridges, culverts and drainageways; - k.
+Proposed development area conditions including, but not limited to: - i.
+Structures: their location and description, including signs, to be placed on the site, floor plans and elevations of principal structures as well as detail of all structures, showing building materials and colors, and accesses located within 100 feet of the property line. - ii.
+Utilities proposed including power, water, sewer, holding tanks, bridges, culverts and drainageways; - iii.
+Sewage facilities type and placement.
 Test pit locations, at least two of which must meet the State of Maine Plumbing Code requirements, must be shown; - iv.
 Domestic water source; - v.
 Parks, open space, or conservation easement locations; - vi.
 Lot lines, interior and exterior, right-of-way, and street alignments; - vii.
 Road and other paved ways plans, profiles and typical sections including all relevant data; - viii.
 Setbacks existing and proposed; - ix.
-Machinery permanently installed locations likely to cause appreciable noise at the lot lines; - Raw, finished or waste materials to be stored outside the buildings, and any stored material of a toxic or hazardous nature;
+Machinery permanently installed locations likely to cause appreciable noise at the lot lines; - x.
+Raw, finished or waste materials to be stored outside the buildings, and any stored material of a toxic or hazardous nature; - xi.
+Topographic contours of existing contours and finished grade elevations within the development; - xii.
+Pedestrian ways/sidewalks, curbs, driveways, fences, retaining walls and other artificial features locations and dimensions proposed; - xiii.
+Temporary marker locations adequate to enable the Planning Board to readily locate and appraise the layout of the development;